SwaroopGiri/RaspberryPi-OMV-NAS/README.md

    pihole -r
    ```

-2. Select yes when it prompts whether you want to keep existing configuration.
+2. Select Yes when it prompts whether you want to keep existing configuration.
 3. Wait for the process to complete.
 4. Profit.